AnyBipe: An End-to-End Framework for Training and Deploying Bipedal Robots Guided by Large Language Models: Conclusion

 \section{Conclusion}

-\textit{AnyBipe} proposes an end-to-end framework for training and deploying bipedal robots, which utilizes a state-of-the-art LLM to design reward functions for specific tasks.
-The framework provides interfaces that allow users to supply coding references and integrate pre-existing models to assist in training.
-Additionally, it incorporates feedback from both simulated and real-world test results, enabling the execution of Sim-to-Real tasks entirely without human supervision.
-We validated the effectiveness of each module, as well as the system's ability to guide the robot in learning locomotion in complex environments, continuously improving the model by either designing new reward functions from scratch or refining existing ones.
-Furthermore, this framework exhibits potential for transferability to other robotic task planning scenarios.
-Our future work will focus on improving the current framework in three key areas: first, extending it to a broader range of robotic applications to verify its generalizability; second, testing its effectiveness across more tasks beyond locomotion; and third, enhancing the model evaluation process by incorporating visual and conceptional feedback to achieve more comprehensive state estimation.
+\textit{AnyBipe} presents an end-to-end framework for training and deploying bipedal robots, leveraging state-of-the-art Large Language Models (LLMs) to design reward functions tailored to specific tasks.
+The framework provides interfaces that allow users to supply coding references and integrate pre-existing models to facilitate the training process.
+Furthermore, it incorporates feedback from both simulated and real-world test results, enabling the execution of Sim-to-Real tasks without human supervision while also offering improvement directions to the LLMs.
+We have validated the effectiveness of each module, as well as the system's capacity to guide the robot in learning locomotion in complex environments, progressively improving the model by either creating new reward functions from scratch or refining existing ones.
+Moreover, this framework demonstrates potential for transferability to other robotic task planning scenarios.